zynksoftware/Zynk-Workflow/_docs/Getting-Started-Section/Create-an-XSLT-File.md

 If you want to transform this data into a format that can be used by the Sage 50 Connect module, you would use an XSLT transformer            which is a simple text file containing instructions on how to convert the XML

-All the XSLT processing instructions start with the prefix XSL followed by an instruction e.g. `<xsl:value-of select="Variable" />`
+All the XSLT processing instructions start with the prefix 'xsl' followed by an instruction e.g. `<xsl:value-of select="@Variable" />`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>